nisaac21/TensorFlow/README.md

 # TensorFlow
 My TensorFlow based AI models - including my learning process.
-Built up my understanding of AI models and Tensorflow from scratch using various online resources.
+Built up my understanding of AI models and Tensorflow from scratch.
 Included are some of the models I have built.
 Please leave constructive criticism, further readings, or new project ideas!